Skip to main content

 Speckle.Models.Federate(tables as list, optional excludeData as logical)

-Accepts a list of tables (each representing a model) and returns a federated table.
+Accepts a list of tables (each representing a model loaded from Speckle) and returns a federated table for use in 3D visual.

-• Use excludeData = true to federate only the metadata necessary for 3D visuals (e.g., Version Object ID, Object IDs) without pulling in all the data.
+Optionally, use excludeData = true to federate only the metadata necessary for 3D visual without pulling in all the data.

 Speckle.Utils.ExpandRecord(table as table, columnName as text, optional FieldNames as list, optional UseCombinedNames as logical)